Skip to content

 • To Terminal 3: 16 minutes

-• Layout: A single level divided into arrivals area, gates 101-109, and check-in zone.
+• Layout: A single level divided into arrivals area, gates 101-109, and the check-in zone.

 🛫 Terminal 2 – Domestic and short-haul international flights